hsuedocode/resume/backend.md

 - Experimented with NestJS, Temporal, NX, and Vite, implemented them in production, and authored tech blogs to promote their adoption within the company.
 - Founded, architected and built a distributed Content Delivery System, resulting in a 40% reduction in operational costs per customer request.
       - Composed a 90+ page design doc through 5 iterations, reviewed by principal engineers
-      - Architected and built a Node-Nest Server with 80% test coverage.
+      - Architected and built a Dockerized Node-Nest Server.
 It collects 200 events per second from 4 webhooks and acts as a proxy to deliver data from Elasticsearch and various RESTful APIs.
       - Engineered a scalable and reliable Temporal Worker to transform and write data to OpenSearch, maintaining 100% data integrity even during 2 dependency outages.
 Utilized Kubernetes to scale pods 3 times expected loads, successfully completing a critical 40-minute production migration.
       - Built the migration job, extracting 3TB of live data from ElasticSearch/S3 and transforming and writing it to rate-limited external APIs in batches.
       - Developed scripts for deploying App Config As Code to 3rd-party APIs to ensure a single source of truth.